 The Roadmap Act called for 15 products to comply with California precedents or any federal standards adopted after January 2021.
 These products included commercial cooking equipment, computers, and computer monitors.

-Energy and Environmental Affairs will hold public meetings to present and gather feedback on:
+Energy and Environmental Affairs held public meetings to present and gather feedback on:

 - Proposed emissions limits and sector specific sublimits for 2025 and 2030.